I’m reminding you to remind me to look for the good. It is still there and may be shining even brighter on these dark days.

 To save you the sleepless nights and the constant vacuuming associated with furry friends, I will instead provide a digest of what is good and right and has come to The Scholarship Foundation community in these recent months of darkness.

 First, there are our students.
 Though they suffer significant financial hardship, they graduate at a rate of 76% within the six-year standard measurement for a bachelor’s degree.
 That’s sinificantly higher than the national rate for ALL students and six times higher than the rate of 14% for similarly low-income students nationwide.
 Need a boost?
-Take a moment and meet these four:
+Take a moment and meet these three:

 |Ethan Shavers||Diego Piña|